 I also added buttons around my monitor matching the soft buttons in Gmocappy along with some potentiometers for adjusting the feed rates and spindle speeds with a physical dial, which is really handy while machining.
 There are also 6 LEDs in the panel that indicate the currently selected axis and jog speed on the MPG pendant.

 The monitor panel is driven by a separate microcontroller and communicates with the LinuxCNC computer via serial over USB.
-The code for the microcontroller is in the stm32f103-buttons-panel repository as an STM32Cube Project for a STM32F103 BluePill microcontroller.
+The code for the microcontroller is in the linuxcnc-button-panel repository as a PlatformIO project for a STM32F103 BluePill microcontroller.
 The LinuxCNC side is in the main linuxcnc-router-config repository.
 The configuration instructions are below Configure LinuxCNC.

 I originally tried the ManualMatic open-source pendant, however, because this is not a real-time component, the jogging was not smooth, so I switched to the directly wired encoder.